C-Achard/bioimage-informatics-BIO410-project/README.md

 - cilj2 : due to the GPU acceleration provided by clij, it is safer to instal it from source to ensure there are no drivers issues.
   Follow [this link](https://clij.github.io/clij2-docs/installationInFiji) to install clij2 in Fiji.
+- commons-csv : download the **1.8** version from [here](https://archive.apache.org/dist/commons/csv/binaries/) and place the .jar in the `plugins/` folder of your ImageJ installation.
+- xchart : download the **3.8.8** version [here](https://knowm.org/open-source/xchart/xchart-change-log/) and place the .jar in the `plugins/` folder of your ImageJ installation.

 ### Install from .jar file